 Dr. Schleich has been in the higher education and health fields for over 30 years.
 Formerly president of Canadian College of Naturopathic Medicine (CCNM) for seven years, he was also vice-president academic of Niagara College and president of Truestar Health.
 He was a professor for many years and is a respected leader in the natural health field in Canada and the United States.

 Andrea Smith, EdD, Provost, Ex Officio to the Board

-Andrea's rich background in higher education gives her a unique set of skills and knowledge for her role at the college.
+Dr. Andrea Smith's rich background in higher education gives her a unique set of skills and knowledge for her role at the college.
 She joined NCNM in 1991 as assistant dean of academic affairs.
 In her tenure at NCNM she has held a number of administrative roles including dean of institutional research and assessment, dean of the School of Classical Chinese Medicine, and dean of students.

 Directors (Voting Members)

 Dr. Blankinship, a native of Kansas City, enjoyed an 18–year corporate career in the areas of human resource training and development, and executive administration.